Wendy-Tabitha/CinemaApp/README.md

 # CinemaApp

-CineScope is a modern web application for discovering, searching, and exploring movies and TV shows.
+CinemaApp is a modern web application for discovering, searching, and exploring movies and TV shows.
 It leverages The Movie Database (TMDB) as the primary data source and uses OMDB as a fallback for additional or missing movie information.
 The app also features an AI-powered recommendation engine using Gemini.

 ---